BMW N63 Engine Variants

 N63 Problem #2: Battery Drain

 Part of BMW's plan for better fuel efficiency involved shutting down alternator output, which saves fuel since the engine no longer has to expend any to spin the alternator.
 The system will reduce charging during normal driving and only run it during coasting (foot off the gas but not on the brake).
-However, BMW failed to take into account American driving habits of always being either on the gas or on the brake with very little coasting.
+However, BMW failed to consider American driving habits of being either on the gas or on the brake with very little coasting.
 Jumping right to the brake lowers RPM to idle where the alternator can't charge.
 The best and obvious solution is a software change to charge the battery more.
-However, that uses up more gasoline, which means the car now gets worse fuel mileage and increased emissions (however slight it may be).
+However, that uses more gasoline, which means the car now gets worse fuel mileage and increased emissions (however slight it may be).
 That puts BMW in the crosshairs of the EPA and CARB for failing to meet fuel economy claims as well as opening them up to class action lawsuits for false or misleading advertising.
 The first remedy was to use larger and better AGM batteries that cope with extended periods without charging, and when that didn't work, replacing the battery altogether at every recommended oil change.
-And when that failed to show promise, they reduced the recommended oil change from 15,000 miles to 10,000 miles.
+And then further reduced the recommended oil change interval from 15,000 miles to 10,000 miles.
 So now N63 owners get a new battery at least once a year if it's serviced by the dealership.

 N63 Problem #3: Oil Consumption